SwedbankPay/developer.swedbankpay.com/checkout-v3/test-data.md

 | Visa       | `4111112000004565` | 07/35  | Any   | Rejected during tokenization |
 | Visa       | `4111112000007899` | 12/35  | Any   | Rejected during tokenization |

+### Misc Cards

+A selection of cards not connected to Network Tokenization or 3D-Secure.

 ### Visa

 {:.table .table-striped}